Affordable Care Act: SCHIP

 The State Children's Health Insurance Program (CHIP) enrollment process was simplified.

 Dependents

-Dependents were permitted to remain on their parents' insurance plan until their 26th birthday, including dependents who no longer lived with their parents, are not a dependent on a parent's tax return, are no longer a student, or are married.
+Beginning September 23, 2010, dependents were permitted to remain on their parents' insurance plan until their 26th birthday, including dependents who no longer lived with their parents, are not a dependent on a parent's tax return, are no longer a student, or are married.

 Employer mandate

 Businesses that employ fifty or more people but do not offer health insurance to their full-time employees are assessed additional tax if the government has subsidized a full-time employee's healthcare through tax deductions or other means.
 This is commonly known as the employer mandate.
 This provision was included to encourage employers to continue providing insurance once the exchanges began operating.

 Delivery system reforms

 The act includes delivery system reforms intended to constrain costs and improve quality.
 These include Medicare payment changes to discourage hospital-acquired conditions and readmissions, bundled payment initiatives, the Center for Medicare and Medicaid Innovation, the Independent Payment Advisory Board, and accountable care organizations.